thaimtl/thaimtl/README.md

 ## 👨‍💻 About Me
 I am a Computer Engineering student at McGill University, passionate about transforming raw ideas to programming concepts to practical tools that enhance daily life.

-🌍 Based in Montréal, QC, Canada
+🌍 🇨🇦 ⚜️ Based in Montréal, QC, Canada

 🚀 Tech enthusiast with a focus on AI, cloud computing and other web technologies for fintech industry

-🎨 Art enthusiast on the side

 ## 🛠 Skills
 - Main Programming Languages: C++, Python, Java